arthurysong/what-package/README.md

 Hi GitHub,

-An API that keeps track of likes and views for Arthur's blog posts. :notebook_with_decorative_cover:
+This is an API that keeps track of likes and views for Arthur's blog posts. :notebook_with_decorative_cover:

 * Created using Phoenix
 * Deployed using AWS EC2